 Dark will have a more significant impact on both color and appearance.
 The dark wax really accents the dimensionality of the piece, as it will collect in crevices, corners, and any decorative accents.

 The easiest way to apply is, forgive me, wax on – wax off!
-Apply with a soft cloth and remove with another soft cloth.
-If you are distressing your piece, do so before you wax.
+Buff with a soft cloth and remove excess wax with another soft lint-free cloth.
+If you’re distressing your piece, do so before you wax.

 Chalk paint is a water-based medium and will require a soap and water clean up.
 Exposing this brush to water will ruin it and you will have wasted your money on a very expensive brush.
 A decent 2” or 2-1/2” latex brush will do the trick.

 Let’s talk about distressing.
-While this step is certainly not necessary and may not work with your décor, it is a very popular partner to chalk paint.
+While this step is certainly not necessary and may not work with your décor, it’s a very popular partner to chalk paint.

-The key is to distress naturally; that is, think about the areas where a piece would naturally wear over many years and remove paint there.
+The key is to distress naturally: think about the areas where a piece would naturally wear over many years and remove paint there.
 Typically, this is around handles or knobs, corners and along edges, and random spots here and there.

 Don’t distress as if the piece fell off the back of a truck going down the highway.
 Distress as though your piece enjoyed many happy generations sitting in the corner!